samhilluk/pi-sensors/README.md

 0a 01 55 00 7f ff 0c 10 64 : crc=64 YES
 0a 01 55 00 7f ff 0c 10 64 t=16625
 ```
-Replace the unique sensor address with your own (28-011515e78cff above will not the identifier for your sensor as that is my unique code).
+Replace the unique sensor address with your own (28-011515e78cff above will not be the identifier for your sensor as that is my unique code).

 That is it - it works we have a temperature sensor.
 The temperature is given by the `t=...` value, that needs to be made into something meaningful - its actually simply a case of dividing by 1000 the number returned (16.625 degrees in my example here).